 Remember Google’s “don’t be evil” mantra?
-Now-a-days, when mentioned in the media, it is usually accompanied by more than a few grains of salt, sometimes topped off with a pinch of irony.
-Does the company deserve this?
-Although Google has been through its share of disputes and has made a few blunders along the way, these could just be the growing pains that come naturally during such a firm’s evolution.
-Let’s pause for a few moments and realize that we’re talking about a technological behemoth here, one that we’re riding into this age of explosive scientific advancement.
-Such a creature is surely bound to cause a few wrinkles on the fabric of our civilization.
+Nowadays, when mentioned in the media, it is usually accompanied by more than a few grains of salt, sometimes topped off with a pinch of irony.
+Does the company deserve this treatment?
+Although Google has been through its share of disputes and has made a few blunders along the way (such as storing data sent by private WiFi networks; almost surely an accident^), these could just be the growing pains that come naturally during such a firm’s evolution.
+We’re riding a technological behemoth into an age of explosive scientific advancement, but such a creature is surely bound to cause a few wrinkles on the fabric of our civilization.

-Google has been losing some of its old fans lately and this includes some influential journalists.
+Google has been losing some of its fans lately and this includes some influential journalists.
 PR was never one of the Internet giant’s strong points, nor did it ever seem to want it to be.
 Even though “don’t be evil” is a beautiful principle and should definitely stay close to the company’s core, I’m going to suggest an addendum to that.
-One that, I will argue, fits Google’s actions and, if presented properly, would serve as a very welcomed image boost.
+One that, I will argue, fits Google’s actions and, if properly introduced in the media, would serve as a very welcome image boost.
 But first, let’s cover a few important facts about the company’s past and present.
 Then, we’ll get to seeing how the addendum I propose makes sense.